danielfone/chchruby-compsoc-library/README.md

     $ bundle exec rake db:seed
     $ bundle exec rails server

-When you ran the rspec, you'll see about 20 pending specs.
+When you run rspec, you'll see about 20 pending specs.
 These are all failing, but because they're marked `pending` rspec doesn't fail the suite.
 Each pending spec is tagged by difficulty, although this is rather subjective.

     Book
       should require author to be set (PENDING: EASY)